10-Q 1 nrom_10q.htm FORM 10-Q nrom_10q.htm

 Liquidity and Capital Resources

-See Note 1 to the Company’s condensed consolidated financial statements for discussion of funds received from the ERTC.
+See Note 1 to the Company’s consolidated financial statements for discussion of funds received from the ERTC.

 18